RELEASE: 10/2011 | PUB: Sega | DEVELOPERS: WayForward & Gearbox | ESRB: T

 Aliens Infestation provides five stages of game play over three areas taken from the films; The USS Sulaco and the xenomorph infested planet LV-426.
 All three areas have large maps that require careful navigation and some backtracking.
 Backtracking through areas is made easier with the use of maps and the ability to mark areas on that map using flares.
 Collect ammo, weapons and various explosives along the way while trying desperately to reach a goal or checkpoint so you can save.

 Your platoon starts off with four marines at your disposal.
 You can cycle through them controlling one at a time.
 Choose which character to use can only be done at a checkpoint or if a marine falls in battle.
 Spending time picking out the marine you would like to use isn't necessary, besides the illustrated head shot they all play exactly the same way.
+Occasionally you will find other fellow marines during a mission, if you have an open slot (less than 4) in your rooster the you can recruit them.

 The dual screens of the DS are utilized in a basic but functional design.
 The action takes place in the upper screen while you inventory of weapons and tools is touch activated in the lower.
 Standard fair for games on this system.